Assimilation to a new community is often the most confounding part of a move.

 If the choice is between laughing or crying, laugh.

-Assimilation to a new community takes time.
+Assimilation into a new community takes time.

 You may make mistakes.